General Race Information

 Please reference the separate busing schedule (provided at packet pickup/ski expo) for times and locations.

-Start Line Busing – Buses from the Superior Dome to the 50K, 24K, 12K, and 15 Mile Snowshoe start lines will be available for boarding at the circular drive on the west side of the Superior Dome (off of Presque Isle Avenue).
+Start Line Busing – Buses from the Superior Dome to the 50K, 24K, 12K, and 15 Mile Snowshoe start lines (NTN County Road 510 Trailhead is the adjusted course start line for the 50K/24K/15 Mile snowshoe….NTN Forestville Trailhead is the start line for the 12K) will be available for boarding at the circular drive on the west side of the Superior Dome (off of Presque Isle Avenue).
 The Superior Dome will be open at 6:00 am Saturday.
 Buses will start running at 7:00 am.
-Busing will be available from the Superior Dome to the start lines AND from the finish line back to the 50K start line.
+Busing will be available from the Superior Dome to the start lines AND from the finish line back to the Superior Dome.
 The bus ride to the start line of the 50K and 24K/15 mile snowshoe is approximately 30 minutes.
-Busing to the start line of the 24K Half Noque/15 Mile Snowshoe is MANDATORY and it will be strictly enforced as there is no parking at the County Road 510 start area.
-Busing to the start line of the 50K and 12K is strongly encouraged and will help ensure a pleasant experience for participants.
-Please note that buses are for race participants only – no spectators are allowed on these buses.
-Adaptive Skiers will need to make their own arrangements for transportation to and from the NMU Superior Dome.
-The start and finish line is the same location.
-The NTN Forestville Trailhead has parking for spectators but no parking is allowed on Forestville Road.
+Busing to the start lines of all Saturday events is MANDATORY and it will be strictly enforced as there is no parking at the County Road 510 start area or at the Forestville trailhead.
+Please note that buses to the start of the 50K/24K are for race participants only – no spectators are allowed on these buses.
+Spectators can however ride the bus to the Forestville trailhead and back to the Superior Dome – we encourage everyone to come out and add to the atmosphere!
+The NTN Forestville Trailhead has limited parking and it will be reserved for volunteers, emergency personnel, and race officials.
+No parking is allowed on Forestville Road.
 The safety of participants (your friends and family) depends on emergency vehicles gaining access to this area if there is a health issue or injury.
 Your vehicle will be immediately towed if parked along the road – signs will be placed indicating parking areas.
-The road will be sanded however it is often very icy for cars without 4WD depending on conditions.

 Course Medical Aid